Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 RISK OF MOSQUITO BITES BY MONTH IN CALIFORNIA

+Chart from the state Department of Public Health .
 The risk is highest when the weather is hot and mosquitoes are most active.
+Locally, mosquitoes can still be laying eggs into mid-November.

 We don’t need to stop using insecticides suddenly or entirely, but the Gardens should move toward “integrated pest management” (IPM), the effective method called for by California state and local authorities.

-The California Department of Pesticide Regulation has a simpler definition of IPM: "Any approach that uses the least toxic, effective method to solve pest problems."
+The California Department of Pesticide Regulation has a simple definition of IPM: "Any approach that uses the least toxic, effective method to solve pest problems."

 USING INSECTICIDES WHEN NEEDED